Stella Bowen: World War II – war artist

+Collections

-Two portraits by Bowen are in the National Portrait Gallery collection, George Douglas Howard Cole and Dame Margaret Isabel Cole.
-Her portrait of Ramon Guthrie done in Paris in the 1920s is in the collection of the Hood Museum of Dartmouth College.
+Two portraits by Bowen are held by the National Portrait Gallery in London, those of George Douglas Howard Cole and Dame Margaret Isabel Cole.

+Her portrait of Ramon Guthrie done in Paris in the 1920s is in the collection of the Hood Museum of Art of Dartmouth College in New Hampshire, US.

 A painting of Admiral Sir Ragnar Colvin painted in 1944 is held by the Australian War Memorial.